 You have to be injury free.
-Despite you are injury free and healthy the tests execution can cause you an injury.
-Take care of yourself.
-We are not responsible for anything that might happen to anyone because of reading this website.
+Even if you are injury free and healthy, the tests used in the assessment can cause injury, and care must be taken in implementing them, please take care of yourself.
+We take no responsibility for any injuries or incidents that arise in relation to the content of this website.

-We hope it will never happen, but if it does please let us know - Contact us.
-This is crucial to improve the safety of this tool.
+We hope you remain injury free, but in the event that you injure yourself, please Contact us.
+This is crucial to ensure the safety of The Test4Climbing tool.

-You need climbing experience to know what you are doing and what this system is for.
-You should have at least 1 year of regular climbing experience.
+You need to be an experienced climber to ensure you know what you are doing and what this system is for.
+As a guide, you should have at least 1 year of regular climbing experience as a minimum.

-If you feel that your results might be unreliable, because of any sickness, low fitness level or have a longer break in climbing please wait with performing the tests as soon as you get back to your climbing level represented by climbing route grades.
+If you feel that your results might be unreliable, because of any sickness, low fitness levels or a long break in climbing, please refrain from performing the tests until you are back to your climbing level represented by climbing route grades and fit and healthy.

-The Supreme Master Checkout is not a training.
-Test exercises are not designed to create a training stimulus and proper body adaptations or anabolic processes.
-The purpose of this system is to test climbers’ abilities that are highly used in climbing in form of Key Performance Indicators and compare them with other climbers who are able to send harder routes.
+The Supreme Master Checkout is not training, the test exercises are not designed to create a training stimulus, body adaptations or anabolic processes.
+The purpose of this system is to test a climbers’ abilities in the form of Key Performance Indicators and compare them with other climbers who are able to send harder routes.

 Some test exercises require proper technique in execution to avoid injury or ensure accuracy of the result.
-This will be highlighted within the testing procedure instructions, however ... none the less ... the key is to PERFORM AS HARD AS POSSIBLE!
+This will be highlighted within the testing procedure instructions, however ... none the less ... the aim is to PERFORM AS HARD AS POSSIBLE!

-If you input metric data please keep that way and don’t change to imperial within a single test.
-The same in other way - if you use imperial measurements don’t change it to metric with one test.
+If you input metric data please maintain this throughout the data entry and do not change to imperial for a single test and vice versa, if you use imperial measurements please avoid changing it to metric within a single test.